Reecon/StreamLabsScripts/README.md

 If you like seeing people's pets and don't want to miss any in chat, this is the thing for you!
 This gives folks a chat command that collects the links and displays them on a simple website, so you can go through them when the time is right.

+If you are to busy to open all those links yourself, you can make your mods do all the work for you with remote control through whispers.

 ![PetQueue WebUI](https://github.com/Reecon/StreamLabsScripts/raw/master/images/PetQueueBrowser.png "PetQueue WebUI")

 ![PetQueue Bot UI](https://github.com/Reecon/StreamLabsScripts/raw/master/images/PetQueue.png "PetQueue Bot UI")